Teeth - Dentist

 is a local anesthetic drug of

 the amino ester group.
-It is used primarily to reduce the pain of
+It is used primarily to reduce the

 intramuscular injection of penicillin, and it is also used in dentistry.

 Owing to the ubiquity of the trade name Novocain, in some regions,

 procaine is referred to generically as novocaine.
 It acts mainly as a